-Eggs provide structure, rise and lift, work as an emulsifer, create tenderness, increase shelf life, and add moisture or color in baked goods.
+Eggs provide structure, rise and lift, work as an emulsifier, create tenderness, increase shelf life, and add moisture or color in baked goods.
 Knowing their function is the key to replacing them.
-Following are the more traditional egg substitutes.
+Following are the more traditional egg replacers.

 Flaxseed or Chia Seed